Kim Kardashian Leaving Reality TV To Save Kanye West Marriage? Kris Jenner Livid

 Having already built quite the brand for herself, some of the things that Kim Kardashian has yet to achieve are supposedly out of reach until the mother-of-two ditches the reality TV image and reinvents the person she’s famously known to be.

-“Kim says ‘KUWTK’ is just consuming too much of her time.
-Kim wants to build herself as a true brand and feels hindered by being a part of ‘KUWTK.'”
+“Kim says KUWTK is just consuming too much of her time.
+Kim wants to build herself as a true brand and feels hindered by being a part of KUWTK.”

 Life & Style adds that the one person who hasn’t taken Kim Kardashian’s abrupt decision lightly is Kris Jenner, who is said to be furious about the idea of her daughter no longer filming scenes for the show.